 But don’t take my word for it, read the book and decide for yourself.
 You’ll laugh, you’ll cry, you’ll scream in frustration.
 Or maybe that’s just me.
 After all, it’s my life.

-I currently work remotely for Brilliant Books in Traverse City, MI.
+Bookseller specializing in kidlit, MG, & YA.
+Freelance reviewer.
 In my spare time, I blog here at The Hiding Spot, reviewing books, interviewing authors, giving away must-reads, and chatting & connecting with other bookish people!